brodkemd/UC-Quantum-Lab/README.md

 - if you format a string like "{VALUE}" where VALUE is in the following list, it will be replaced with that value:
     - URI: webview uri so that the webview can load resources.
 - you can set your own layout by using the `custom` command from the UC_Quantum_Lab python module.
+- There is an addition html tag available called `data-include` used like
+    ```html
+    <div data-include='some.path.or.url'></div>
+    ```
+    that replaces inserts the data at that url or path into the current html file.
+This allows for seperate html files to be loaded into the main html file.
+This feature is thanks to jquery.
 ## Known Issues
 Do not know any currently but there is more than likely some because of being in beta.

+## Credits
+- https://github.com/Tom-Rawlings/Resizable.js for the amazing js library that made the UI possible.
+- https://github.com/jquery/jquery for a feature rich api that I use to dynamically load html.
+- https://github.com/mathjax/MathJax for a feature rich api that allows latex to displayed in html.

 ## Release Notes
 See changelog for the lastest on this extension